codecentric/kong-plugin-reedelk-transformer/README.md

     --data "downstream_transformer_url=http://myhost/downstream/transform"
 ```

 `service`: the `id` or `name` of the Service that this plugin configuration will target.
-The upstream_transformer_url and downstream_transformer_url are the properties to define with the URL of the Reedelk REST flow endpoints to be invoked for the request/response transformations.
+The `upstream_transformer_url` and `downstream_transformer_url` are the URL of the Reedelk REST flow endpoint to be invoked for the upstream/downstream request/response transformations.

 ### Enabling the plugin on a Route